NadeemAkhtar1947/movie_recommendation/README.md

 ## Support

-For support, email nadeemsdemlde@gmail.com or you may contact me https://portfolionadeem.netlify.app/contact.
+For support, email nadeemsdemlde@gmail.com or you may contact me https://nsde.netlify.app/ contact.

 ## Tech Stack